dpi-tta-lessons/portfolio-code-review/content.md

 As you receive feedback and continue working on your portfolio, make sure to [make a git commit and push to GitHub](/lessons/github-codespaces-vscode#7-save-your-work-with-git) so your repository has the latest changes.

 - Submit your portfolio project code and have it reviewed by a peer.
-It should look something like `https://github.com/<username>/portfolio`
+It should look something like `https://github.com/<username>/portfolio`.
+- github.com
+  - Great job!
+- any
-{ .free_text #submit_github_repository }
+  - Not quite.
+Make sure the URL looks like: `https://github.com/<username>/portfolio` {: .free_text #submit_github_repository }

 <aside class="warning">
-  Return to canvas and submit the url again in the assignment "Submit your Link-in-bio GitHub repository URL"
+  Return to canvas and submit the url again in the assignment "Submit your Link-in-bio GitHub repository URL".
+An instructor will provide additional feedback.
 </aside>